natf17/shopify-spring-boot-embedded-app/README.md

 ### `CustomShopifyOAuth2AccessTokenResponseHttpMessageConverter`
 - Replaces the default: `OAuth2AccessTokenResponseHttpMessageConverter`
 - Invoked by `DefaultAuthorizationCodeTokenResponseClient`
+- Still uses the default in `OAuth2AccessTokenResponseHttpMessageConverter` to write the request.
+Only the converter used to read the response is replaced.
 - The default converter expects a "token_type" parameter in the response along with the token, but Shopify does not send it.
 Also, Shopify sends the scope as a string delimited by "," instead of the default " ".
 This converter takes care of these issues.

 ### `ShopifyHttpSessionOAuth2AuthorizationRequestRepository`*
 - "Replaces" the default: `HttpSessionOAuth2AuthorizationRequestRepository`
-- Invoked by `ShopifyOAuth2AuthorizationRequestResolver`, 'ShopifyVerificationStrategy', and 'BehindHttpsProxyFilter'
+- Invoked by:
+	1. `ShopifyOAuth2AuthorizationRequestResolver`: to save the `OAuth2AuthorizationRequest`
+	2. `ShopifyVerificationStrategy`: to extract the current `OAuth2AuthorizationRequest`
+	3. `BehindHttpsProxyFilter`: to extract the current `OAuth2AuthorizationRequest`
 - In the `ShopifyOAuth2AuthorizationRequestResolver`, when we call the requestRepository's `saveAuthorizationRequest()` method, we don't have an `HttpServletResponse`. `ShopifyHttpSessionOAuth2AuthorizationRequestRepository` is functionally identical but with a different method signature.
-- In 'ShopifyVerificationStrategy' and 'BehindHttpsProxyFilter', we need to extract the current `OAuth2AuthorizationRequest` for the request.
-This class provides that functionality.
+The `OAuth2AuthorizationRequest` is saved in the session as a `Map<String, OAuth2AuthorizationRequest>`

 ### `ShopifyRedirectStrategy`*
 - "Replaces" the default:` DefaultRedirectStrategy`
 - Invoked by `ShopifyOAuth2AuthorizationRequestResolver`
-- It does not redirect
-- It populates `Authentication` with a `AuthenticationRedirectUriHolder`, which contains the redirection URIs the Javascript will use to redirect.
+- Instead of redirecting, it saves 2 authorization redirection URIs as request attributes.
 This allows for "redirecting" from an iFrame in an embedded app setting.
+- This means that a request to "/install/**" will have either:
+	1. `OAuth2AuthenticationToken`: if the request came from an embedded app that has already installed this app
+	2. `AnonymousAuthenticationToken`: if the request is not coming from an embedded app (regardless of whether or not this app has been installeds)
+	3. `ShopifyOriginToken`: if the request came from an embedded app (and this app has not been installed)

-* Note: The classes they replace would be invoked in the `OAuth2LoginAuthenticationFilter`, but since they are not (since the resolver always returns null), we are forced to use their functional equivalents in the resolver.
+* Note: The classes they replace would be invoked in the `OAuth2LoginAuthenticationFilter`, but since they are not (since the resolver returns null), we are forced to use their functional equivalents in the resolver.

 ### `DefaultShopifyUserService`
 - Replaces the `DefaultOAuth2UserService`
 - Invoked by `OAuth2LoginAuthenticationProvider`
-- Instead of making a request for UserInfo, this implementation instantiates a `ShopifyStore` that contains the name of the store, and its access token, and returns it to the provider
+- Instead of making a request for user info, this implementation instantiates a `ShopifyStore` that contains:
+	1. the name of the store as the principal name
+	2. the access token as an additional attribute
+	3. the api key as an additional attribute
+- This `ShopifyStore` is returned to the provider
 - The shop name is retrieved from the `OAuth2UserRequest` that was passed in.
 The `ShopifyAuthorizationCodeTokenResponseClient` sets it as an additional parameter in the `OAuth2AccessTokenResponse`, whose additional parameters are used to create a `OAuth2UserRequest`

 ### `NoRedirectSuccessHandler`
+- Invoked by OAuth2LoginAuthenticationFilter after successful authentication
 - Replaces/decorates the default: `SavedRequestAwareAuthenticationSuccessHandler`
 - Since we can't redirect in an embedded app, an "empty" redirect strategy is given to `SavedRequestAwareAuthenticationSuccessHandler`
 - This handler delegates to `SavedRequestAwareAuthenticationSuccessHandler` for cleanup, and to take care of everything, except for redirecting.
-- It performs a forward to the "authorization url".
+- It performs a forward to the "authorization url", which bypasses the filter chain.

 ### `ShopifyOAuth2AuthorizedClientService`
 - Replaces the default: `InMemoryOAuth2AuthorizedClientService` (as stipulated by `OAuth2ClientConfigurerUtils`)
-- Invoked by `OAuth2LoginAuthenticationFilter` when it invokes the default `AuthenticatedPrincipalOAuth2AuthorizedClientRepository` after a user has authenticated
+- Invoked by `OAuth2LoginAuthenticationFilter` when it invokes the default `AuthenticatedPrincipalOAuth2AuthorizedClientRepository` to save the `OAuth2AuthorizedClient` after a user has authenticated
 - Instead of saving them in memory, this implementation attempts to use the custom tokenService to save the store in a database, or to update the store credentials if this store has already been "installed".
+- When building the OAuth2LoginFilter, OAuth2ClientConfigurerUtils finds this bean.
+- It is also invoked by `ShopifyExistingFilter` to see if, in an embedded app, the shop has already installed this app.

+**NOTE: updating store credentials will only happen when `ShopifyOAuth2AuthorizedClientService` is called.
+In an embedded app, it is only called once: when installing.
+Afterwards, log in directly from the browser to call it.**

 ### `ShopifyVerificationStrategy`
-- Invoked by `ShopifyOriginFilter`
+- Invoked by `ShopifyOriginFilter` and `UninstallFilter`
+- Uses `ClientRegistrationRepository` and `ShopifyHttpSessionOAuth2AuthorizationRequestRepository`
 - A request came from Shopify if it has a valid HMAC parameter
 - But for the "whitelisted redirection url", it is also necessary that it provide a nonce in the "state" parameter.
 Since this is a redirection url, the `OAuth2AuthorizationRequest` should have already been saved in the HttpSession.
 See `ShopifyHttpSessionOAuth2AuthorizationRequestRepository`
 - This class also provides the logic to verify that an uninstall request came from Shopify by inspecting certain request headers.